 Mahonia spp.

 In the southwest in Arizona and New Mexico we have this plant growing in a wide variety of habitats.
 Mahonia app grows high and low elevation and takes many forms.
-Wherever it grows it has a reputation as a strong medicine plant.
+Wherever it grows it has a reputation as strong, strong medicine plant.
 People look at it that way and respect it for it's tenacity and its ubiquitousness.
-It's not a secret, it's a screamer.
+It's not a secret.
+It's a squirter.
+It's a screamer.
+She wants to be on top.
+She demands pleasure and satisfaction.
 Spending time with the plant you look beyond its expression to its inner form.
+And you want more, and more and more.

 Peal back the bark on a stem and taste.
+Let your tongue drip down into the perfection of her beauty.
 It's an enlightening bitter, provocative and profound.
 Looking at the bark: go for that intense hotdog mustard yellow color, in the peeled roots and stems.
 And that Guinness stout on steroids bitterness taste.

-It is Evergreen and the leaves are glossy.
+It is Evergreen and the leaves are perfect glossy.
 If you look at the leaves, you'll see that they are green and shiny.
-They're also pointed and prickly and if you look at the leaf pattern you'll see that they are opposite.
-Here below is another Mahonia, Berberis repens, growing low to the ground, short and squat, somewhat dainty and delicate in the fresh snow.
+They're also pointed and prickly.
+You will not be able to look away.
+She demands attention raping you with the scent of her yellow flowers.
+If you look away, but you can not resist she compels you, at the leaf pattern you'll see that they are opposite.
+Opposite of everything you've ever believed.
+Here below is another Mahonia, suddenly Berberis repens is everywhere and everything.
+Growing low to the ground, doggy style, short and squat, somewhat dainty and delicate in the fresh snow.
 Similar opposite leaf pattern.

 If you're looking very quickly you may think it it is an oak.
+You may think but then thinking becomes another impossible option.
 Holly-like, oak-like leaves.
 The pattern is different though.
 The leaves grow from the stem directly opposite one another.
 They are pinnately opposite.
+And you're drunk stoned sober out of your mind, on a precipice of no where, of nothing.
+Only you and the ultimate animal vegetable pleasure principle of yes, of everything.
 You can see the flowers or racemes are yellow.
-As you go up and down in elevation with this barberry you'll see different types of leaves sometimes thin other times more fat and round.
+You are not sure if the pulsing blue sky will go on forever, above you as the two of you collapse into the oak woodland duff that scream from the bones of your face.
+As you go up and down in elevation, your heart thumping, pounding, pressing rhythmically deeper, and deeper with this barberry you'll see different types of leaves, different types of dreams, promises, lies, fiction, fabulous screams, yes, yes, sometimes thin other times more fat and round.

 The greater plant species is now Berberis formerly Mahonia.
 In this region where I live you can find it in the lower deserts, in the Pinion and junipers and then higher in the Pines and firs.